Preparing for Winter Driving

 Do Not Speed

 Slick roads and black ice make it difficult to control the truck and trailer.
-Stay at or below the speed limit at all times to help prevent avoidable accidents.
+Always drive at a speed that is safe for the conditions.
 Going along with this, increase your following distance.
 Ice and snow can make it difficult to stop your equipment and/or react to situations in time.
 Give yourself plenty of time and space to maneuver.

 Remember, you, as the driver, are the decision maker.
 If you do not feel comfortable driving, communicate the situation to your Driver Manager and do not drive.
 Keep in constant communication with your dispatch team.
 No load is worth risking your life and the lives of the motor public.
 Make it a safe day!